 - How will exposures impact families who consumed toxic chemicals in the water?
 Longer-term effects from the poisoning include seizures and urinating blood.
 Residents are demanding health monitoring and treatment for conditions caused by the contaminated water.
 Safe Piping Matters has previously outlined recommendations to help protect them moving forward.

 Finding solutions really matters – not just to the thousands of people directly affected, but also to the entire population of Oahu.
 Fears of continuing contamination have shut down wells that supply Honolulu and surrounding communities.
 In fact, it’s possible the incident could put a stop to all development on the island.
 Wayne Tanaka, president of the Sierra Club’s Hawaii chapter, calls the fallout from Red Hill “a crisis of existential proportions right now.”
 Some residents have already given up and left Hawaii – said one: “I don’t trust the water.
 I don’t trust the government.
 I don’t trust the navy… You can’t live without water.”

 The crisis on Oahu emerged in late 2021, when at least 19,000 gallons of jet fuel from the Navy’s Red Hill storage facility leaked into area wells, continuing a long string of problems there.

 The leak affected the homes of about 90,000 area residents, many of whom suffered rashes, headaches, stomach cramps, vomiting and other health problems.
 Toxic chemicals in tap water flowing from pipes measured 350 times higher than safe limits.

 The Navy failed to act or notify officials of the spill until community activists – and the unfolding health crisis – forced their hands.
-In fact their first response was to illegally dump contaminated water.
+In fact their first response was to illegally dump contaminated water onto streets and sidewalks.
 The Navy later began flushing and filtering the water, declaring it “safe” in mid-March 2022.

 Hawaii radio station KHPR has a more detailed breakdown